 - Advised the seller, Topaz Investments Limited, on the competition law aspects of the sale of Topaz Energy Group Limited, Resource Property Investment Fund plc and Esso Ireland Limited to Alimentation Couche-Tard of Canada.
-This was one of the largest transactions in recent years in Ireland.
-Due to the turnover involved and the cross-border nature of the transaction, clearance from the EU Commission was required under the EU Merger Control Regulation (Case M.7899).
+This was approved by the EU Commission under the EU Merger Control Regulation.

 - Advised Kendrick Investments on the competition aspects of the acquisition of Topaz, Ireland’s largest fuel and convenience brand.
-The transaction was notified to, and cleared by, the EU Commission under the EU Merger Control Regulation (Case M.7183).
-This transaction is one of the largest transactions to take place in Ireland in recent years.
+The transaction was notified to, and cleared by, the EU Commission under the EU Merger Control Regulation.

 - Advised the French multinational Veolia SA, on the sale of its Irish operations to Greenstar.
 The transaction involved a merger of two of the largest players in the commercial and industrial waste sector in Ireland.
-The merger was cleared unconditionally after a Phase 2 review (Case M/09/024).
+The merger was cleared unconditionally after a Phase 2 review.

 - Advised News Corporation on the Irish competition law aspects of its US$5.3 billion acquisition of Dow Jones (the target business included the Wall Street Journal).
-The transaction was cleared following a Phase 1 review (Case M/07/048).
+The transaction was cleared following a Phase 1 review.

-- Advised the French multinational Egis Group in the acquisition of certain Irish assets from a subsidiary of NTR, the international renewable energy group.
-This transaction involved the making of a joint jurisdictional submission to the EU Commission in the context of the EU Merger Regulation.
-The submissions were accepted by the EU Commission.
+- Advised the French multinational Egis Group on the EU Merger Control implications of the acquisition of certain Irish assets from a subsidiary of NTR, the international renewable energy group.

 - The firm was involved in an innovative move in Irish competition law circles when it acted for the plaintiffs Leanort Ltd, Hytherm (Ireland) Ltd and Hytherm Ltd in the first ever case before the Irish Courts in which an interlocutory injunction was granted to prohibit a breach of European competition law rules.